How to easily set up a WordPress staging site (step-by-step)

-If you have a WordPress site, you know that frequent updates, adding new plugins/themes, and design changes are part of the website maintenance process.
+If you have a WordPress site, you know that frequent updates, adding new plugins and themes, and making design changes are part of the website maintenance process.
 However, making all these changes on your live site can be risky.
-Sometimes, even a small change can cause your website to malfunction, or even crash.
-With that, comes website downtime, lost traffic, and of course, time wasted debugging and fixing the issue.

 Website staging is the process of creating a replica of your live website.
 Testing changes in a staging environment is safe as it does not impact the live website.
 With staging, you can also merge only the required changes with the live site after you’ve tested them thoroughly.